JobtechSwe/sokannonser-api/H4S-GETTINGSTARTED.md

 The aim of this text is to walk you through what you're seeing in the Swagger UI at https://jobs.dev.services.jtech.se/ to give you a bit of orientation on what can be done with the Job Search API's.

-Not a fan of documentation?
-No problem.
-Just use API key "apa" and go crazy.

 ##Resources
 This API service is divided into four sections.

-###Open-API
+### 1. Open-API
 The endpoints in the first section will return job ads from Arbetsförmedlingen that are currently open for applications.

-####/open/ad/{id}
+The ads published in Arbetsförmedlingen are tagged with some meta data like "annonsid", "logotypurl", "yrkesbenamning" and "yrkesid" and the information in the ads is divided into sections with headlines like "annonsrubrik", "annonstext", "arbetstidvaraktighet" and "loneform".
+The ads might have information in all the fields or some of them.

+####Open-Ad-ID
-This endpoint is used for fetching specific job adds by their ad ID number.
-The ID number can be found by doing a query with the other endpoint within this section, _/open/search_.
-The resulting JSON file will contain the following fields:
+This endpoint is used for fetching specific job ads with all available meta data, by their ad ID number.
+The ID number can be found by doing a query with the other endpoint within this section, _Open-Search_.

-* "platsannons"
-  * "annons":
-    * "annonsid":
-    * "platsannonsUrl":
-    * "annonsrubrik":
-    * "annonstext":
-    * "yrkesbenamning":
-    * "yrkesid":
-    * "publiceraddatum":
-    * "antal_platser":
-    * "kommunnamn":
-    * "kommunkod":
-    * "antalplatserVisa":
-    * "anstallningstyp":
-  * "villkor":
-    * "varaktighet":
-    * "arbetstid":
-    * "arbetstidvaraktighet":
-    * "lonetyp":
-    * "loneform":
-  * "ansokan":
-    * "referens":
-    * "webbplats":
-    * "sista_ansokningsdag":
-    * "ovrigt_om_ansokan":
-  * "arbetsplats":
-    * "arbetsplatsnamn":
-    * "postnummer":
-    * "postadress":
-    * "postort":
-    * "postland":
-    * "land":
-    * "besoksadress":
-    * "logotypurl":
-    * "hemsida":
-    * "kontaktpersonlista":
-      * "kontaktpersondata":
-        * [...]
-  * "krav":
-    * {}
+####Open-Search

-The second endpoint, _/open/search_, searches all job ads that are currently open for application, with the possibility to specify specific parameters, for example occupation, location, or required skills.
-Some are these parameters are set using an ID which you find in _Jobtech Taxonomy_ (the fourth headline on the page).
-The resulting JSON file will contain the following fields:
+The second endpoint searches all job ads that are currently open for application, with the possibility to filter by specific parameters like occupation, location, or required skills.
+Some are these parameters are set using an ID which you find in _Jobtech-Taxonomy_ (see the fourth headline on the page).
-* "antal_platsannonser":
-*  "statistik":
-   * "typ":
-   *  "poster":
-* "platsannonser"
-   * ["annons":
-     * "annonsid":
-     * "annons_url":
-     * "annonsrubrik":
-     * "annonstext":
-     * "yrkesbenamning":
-     * "yrkesid":
-     * "publiceraddatum":
-     * "antal_platser":
-     * "kommunkod":
-   * "villkor":
-     * "varaktighet":
-     * "arbetstid":
-     * "lonetyp":
-     * "loneform":
-   * "ansokan":
-     * "referens":
-     * "sista_ansokningsdag":
-   * "arbetsplats":
-     * "arbetsplatsnamn":
-     * "postnummer":
-     * "postadress":
-     * "postort":
-     * "hemsida":
-   * "krav":
-     * {}]

-###AF-job ads
+### 2. AF-Job-Ads
-This endpoint is mainly made for Arbetsförmedlingen's internal systems and will not be further described in this document.
+This endpoint is mainly made for Arbetsförmedlingen's internal systems and will not be further described in this documentation.

-###All job ads
+### 3. All-Job-Ads
 TBC

-###Jobtech Taxonomy
+### 4. Jobtech-Taxonomy
 This endpoint provides labour market terms and their corresponding unique ID.
 The ID's are required in some parameters in the /open/search endpoint.

-The Taxonomy contains terms related to different categories.
+Taxonomy contains terms within different categories.
 In the drop down list under "filter by type" all available categories are listed.

 * Occupations.
 You can query three levels of occupation terms.
 The top level is _Occupation Fields_, which are broad areas of labor.
 The next level is _Occupation Groups_, which narrows the areas down a bit.
 Each Occupation Group belongs to a specific Occupation Field - it's "parent".
 The third and final level is _Occupation Name_, which is individual occupations.
 Each Occupation Name also has a "parent" Occupation Group.
 * Skills.
 These terms are often used in job ads and describes what a person knows or can do related to their job.
 * Language.
 In this category most human languages (a.k.a.
 Natural languages) are listed.
-* Geographic places (Country, County, Municipality).
+* Geographic places (Country, Region, Municipality).
 Most languages in the world are listed in the category _Country_.
-The next level, _Counties_, are regions with unique "NUTS Codes" in accordance with EU listings.
-In Sweden, the counties are similar to "Län".
-Each Countiy has a "parent" in the Country level.
+The next level, _Regions_, are regions with unique [NUTS 3 Codes](https://ec.europa.eu/eurostat/web/nuts/background "Eurostats NUTS") in accordance with EU.
+In Sweden, the regions are similar to "Län".
+Each Region has a "parent" in the Country level.
 The third level of geographic places is the _Municipality_ level.
 This is the Swedish "kommuner".
-Each Municipality has a "parent" in the County level.
+Each Municipality has a "parent" in the Region level.
 * Wage type.
 This category contains descriptions of different forms of payment, like fixed monthly salary and commission.
 * Employment type.
 This lists different employment types, like jobs during the summer, or work on demand.
 * Driving license.
 This contains all different driver's license categories in Sweden, and their description.